 We were founded by Del Beutler in 1947 as a small family sheet metal contracting business, working out of his home workshop in Carmichael.
 We are still a family business, but it is a large group of families working together now, rather than a single family.
 We still do sheet metal, but even that has become more about “HVAC” than just sheet metal.
 We’ve also added a number of other trades to the mix: we feel like we are now “Building People” rather than only “Sheet Metal or Air Conditioning People”.
 Our business focuses on the Single and Multi-Family Residential, Commercial, new construction and replacement markets.
 We are now one of the largest providers of residential Plumbing and Fire Sprinkler systems in Northern California.
 We also provide low voltage and home automation systems, Solar PV and Thermal systems, and Title 24 and Mechanical Engineering services for our builder-customers.
 And we now even manufacture air conditioners and unique control systems, like AquaChill, ZTE zoning and SmartVent systems.

 In 2015 we were operating out of 5 different locations throughout Northern California, with occasional jobs throughout the whole state, with over 600 employees.
 And we continue to be open to new business opportunities, and to be “leading the charge” when it comes to adapting our business to an ever-changing global market place.

 So with that backdrop, the question became how do we capture and portray that in our new name and brand?

 In searching for and selecting our new name, we wanted a name that is:

 - “open and undefined”.
 “Open” meaning it was not already used by others in the marketplace, and “undefined” meaning that it doesn’t tend to describe who we are or what we do: we want our actions and company culture to define us, rather than our name.

 - unique, friendly, and easy to learn.

-Drum roll, please: our new name and tag-line is…
+Drum roll, please: The name and tag-line we selected is…

 Villara Building Systems